jhonnydsl/meeting-manager/README.md

 # Meeting Management API

-A RESTful API built with **Go (Gin framework)** for managing users, meetings, and invitations.
+A RESTful API built with Go **(Gin framework)** for managing users, meetings, invitations, and friends.
-This project includes authentication, scheduling validation, and email notifications.
+The project includes authentication, scheduling validation, email notifications, and a dashboard to list all user meetings.

 ---